ejfox/website/content/blog/hacker-culture.md

 ### Steve Jobs & The Hippies

-In 2005 Steve Jobs credits Brand's work as an inspiration during his famous Stanford commencement speech.
+In 2005 Steve Jobs credits Brand's work as an inspiration during his famous Stanford commencement speech[^2].
 What connects Brand and Jobs is their shared belief in challenging authority and pursuing decentralized innovation that can empower individuals.

 Steve Jobs is profoundly influenced by both hacker culture and the psychedelic counterculture of the 1960s.
 This intersection plays a critical role in shaping his unique vision that would later revolutionize personal computing.